-As fluid retention and oedema have been reported in association with NSAID therapy, including diclofenac, particular caution is necessary for patients presenting impaired cardiac or renal function (refer to Contraindications), history of hypertension, substantial extracellular volume depletion from any cause, e.g. before or after major surgery, the elderly and patients receiving concomitant treatment with diuretics or medicines that can significantly modulate renal function.
+As fluid retention and oedema have been reported in association with NSAID therapy, including diclofenac, particular caution is necessary for patients presenting impaired cardiac or renal function (refer to section 4.3), history of hypertension, substantial extracellular volume depletion from any cause, e.g. before or after major surgery (see section 4.3), the elderly and patients receiving concomitant treatment with diuretics or medicines that can significantly modulate renal function.
 Monitoring of renal function is recommended as a precautionary measure when using diclofenac in such cases.
 Discontinuation of therapy is usually followed by recovery to the pre-treatment state.